-- 1. Think critically and reflexively about the history, presuppositions and social context of dominant American culture, student's individual culture, and the cultural precepts inherent in all clinical practice.
-This includes the ability to recognize cultural limitations of existing counseling practices to consider how to use privilege to promote social equity. - 2.Demonstrate beginning awareness, knowledge and skill for working cross-culturally, using ethical guidelines and multicultural competencies, including the ability to respectfully explore clients' lives, values, and beliefs integral to it. - 3.Develop an awareness of how one's owns assumptions, values, and worldview, including cultural heritage, race, class, gender, sexual orientation, ability, life experiences, affiliations and identities, inform your definitions of normality, pathology, the process of treatment and the therapeutic alliance. - 4.
-Identify and critically understand identity as intersecting/multiple and recognize issues of power and privilege relative to the intersecting identities of gender, race, class, religion, sexual orientation, ability, national origin, age, and language and how these influence social location in and out of therapeutic contexts. - 5.
-Gain basic skills in discussing presenting issues within their cultural context. - 6.Explore larger community, institutional and systemic forces that promote and maintain social inequalities related to group memberships (e.g. agencies of social control, transferability of knowledge/intellectual colonization, systems of class reproduction, institutionalized classism, racism and sexism in social policy and dominant discourse. - 7.
-Consider the role of racial, ethnic, and cultural heritage, nationality, socioeconomic status, family structure, age, gender, sexual orientation, religious and spiritual beliefs, occupation, and physical and mental status, and equity issues in community counseling. - 8.
-Discuss approaches to culturally competent client advocacy and counseling. - 9.
-Identify ethical and legal considerations.
+- 1. Think crucially and reflexively about the history, the presuppositions, and social context of dominant Western culture, one's individual culture, and the cultural precepts inherent in clinical practice.
+This includes strengthening abilities to recognize cultural limitations in existing counseling, therapy, and school-based practices and to use privilege for the promotion of social equity (CC: 2a, 2d). - 2.
+Demonstrate beginning awareness, knowledge, and skill for working cross-culturally, using ethical guidelines and multicultural competencies, including the ability to respectively explore clients' and learners' lives, values, and ways of knowing (CC: 2c). - 3.
+Develop an awareness of how one's own assumptions, values, and worldview, including cultural heritage, race, class, gender, sexual orientation, ability, life experiences, affiliations and identities legitimate a form of normality, pathology, the process of treatment, intervention, and the therapeutic alliance (CC: 2d, 2e). - 4.
+Identify and critically understand the social location of individuals, families, and communities in the context of power and privilege and relative to t he intersecting identities of gender, race, class, religion, sexual orientation, ability, national origin, age, and language as these influence experience in and out of therapeutic and school contexts. - 5.
+Gain basic skills in discussing identified therapeutic and learning issues within their cultural context. - 6.
+Explore larger community, institutional and systemic forces that promote and maintain social inequalities related to group memberships (e.g. agencies of social control, transferability of knowledge/intellectual colonization, systems of class reproduction, institutionalized classism, racism, sexism, ageism, response to physical and mental diversity, etc. in social policy and dominant discourse (CC: 2d). - 7.
+Learn about advocacy processes needed to address institutional and social barriers that impede access, equality, and success for clients (CC: 1g). - 8.
+Consider the role of racial, ethnic, and cultural heritage, nationality, socioeconomic status, family structure, age, gender, sexual orientation, religious and spiritual beliefs, occupation, and physical and mental status, and equity issues in individual, family and community counseling, therapy and school psychology services (CC: A5) (NASP: 2.5).